bloominstituteoftechnology/Car-Sales/README.md

 - [ ] Add your team lead as collaborator on Github.
 - [ ] Clone your OWN version of the repository in your terminal
 - [ ] Download project dependencies by running one of these two commands `yarn` or `npm install`
+- [ ] Add the dependencies you will need to implement Redux.
+Also, add you may need to add `node-sass` as a dependency.
 - [ ] Using the same command tool (yarn or npm) start up the app using `yarn start` or `npm start`
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
       Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.